Saturday, 9 February 2019

 February 9 - heading to the back of Bourke

 And then we hit Bourke.
 What contrasts!
-Kidman Camp is like an oasis after the desert.
+We finally pulled into Kidman Camp, which is in North Bourke on the other side of the Darling River.
+It is like an oasis after the desert.
 Shade, green - and two cool pools!
 We washed and soaked and rehydrated - it was heavenly.
+We have stayed at Kidman Camp many times over the years and just love it.

-We drive through a little water but not enough to get in to the van.
+We drove through a little water but not enough to get into the van

-Lots of birds so someone is very happy.
-These gorgeous dainty creatures, yellow-throated miners, as well as a family of maggies came calling every day.
+There are always lots of birds so someone is very happy.
+The gorgeous dainty Yellow-throated Miners, as well as a family of Magpies came calling every day.
 One cheeky little guy actually hopped right into the van while we were in it! and had a bit of a look round.
 So cute!

 No comments: